mystise/BL2_Mods/README.md

 - TPS Skills: Changes skill trees to act like TPS skill trees, such that tier 3 -> 4 only requires one point.
 Probably overkill, but can be fun to mess around with.

 - UCP Base: Base game hotfixes with Vermivorous evolve chances slightly boosted

+- OOO: Buffs OOO's spawn rate by 10x.
+Was 1%, is now 10%.

+- OPLoot: Forces world dropped gear at level 72 and above to always drop on level.
+Does not work for boss loot yet.